-Empowering Latino youth to lead and strengthen their communities through college and career readiness.
+Empowering Latino youth to lead and strengthen their communities.

 Crystal AnguianoLIA is my famiLIA because they have seen me grow from sophomore to my senior year in high school.
 Not only that, but they have seen me through the hard times I've had with my parents and they have pushed me to become more than I thought I could be.
 LIA is my power!